thiagovscoelho/hexagram_calculator/README.md

 Pull requests welcome!
 Ideas:

-* Additional probability schemes (coin method, 16‑token draw, true yarrow simulator).
+- Additional probability schemes (coin method, 16‑token draw, true yarrow simulator).
-* Option for alternate trigram orderings / mapping tables.
+- Option for alternate trigram orderings / mapping tables.
-* Translations in other languages.
+- Translations in other languages.
-* Accessibility improvements and dark‑mode themes.
+- Accessibility improvements and dark‑mode themes.
-* Automated testing of relationship logic.
+- Automated testing of relationship logic.

-When contributing, please do **not** include copyrighted textual translations without permission.
+When contributing, please do **not** include large passages from copyrighted textual translations without permission.
+Currently, only James Legge’s translation of the *I Ching* to English is public domain; other translations (Wilhelm/Baynes, Greg Whincup, Thomas Cleary, Alfred Huang, Kerson Huang, Titus Yu, John Blofeld) are still copyrighted.

 ---

 ## Acknowledgments

-* **Edward A. Hacker** for decades of meticulous comparative scholarship on the *I Ching*, whose ideas inspired many of this app’s features.
+- **Edward A. Hacker** for decades of meticulous comparative scholarship on the *I Ching*, whose ideas inspired many of this app’s features.
-* The maintainers of the Unicode standard for providing glyphs for trigrams and hexagrams, making clean text rendering possible without images.
+- The maintainers of the Unicode standard for providing glyphs for trigrams and hexagrams, making clean text rendering possible without images.
-* Everyone who uses Platonic solids for divination, which is to say, rolls RPG dice.
+- Everyone who uses Platonic solids for divination, which is to say, rolls RPG dice.

 ---